 (3) Call instead of text.
 It reduces your time on your phone and you will most likely communicate what you mean with much more clarity.

 (4) Protect your time with others.
-Seek to invest deeply into the relationships you are cultivating instead of always looking down at your phone for the latest notification.
+Invest deeply into the relationships you are cultivating instead of always looking down at your phone for the latest notification.
 As we do this, we are literally telling the other person, “you are not enough to keep me interested.”

 (5) Have “distraction free” times during your day.
 This is essential if you seek to unwind from work and the various things that consume our mental life throughout our days.

 (6) Create your own rules.
 All in all, these have been suggestions.
-At the end of the day, you must see through what you think will work for you.
+At the end of the day, you must do what you think will work for you.
 But, the point is, do something.

 (7) Read some material to educate yourself on the right use of technology.
 Here are some suggestions:

-In conclusion, as we seek to live a life free from technological distraction and replace these bad habits, I believe our efforts will result in a much more positive, deep, and real connection with God in our study and prayer and with people and world around us.
-Technology is good and despite its danger to distract, it can help us live easier, more fulfilling and practical lives.
-Though this will never happen if we do not run from the technological slavery we have begun to engage in.
-My prayer is that it may not have dominion over us, but, us over it.
+In conclusion, as we seek to live a life free from technological distraction while replacing these bad habits with good habits, I believe our efforts will result in a much more positive, deep, and real connections with God in our time of study and prayer, and with the people around us.
+Technology is good, and despite its danger to distract, it can help us live easier, more fulfilling and practical lives.
+Run from the technological slavery.
+My prayer for us is that the gift of technology may not have dominion over us, but, us over it.